ramongduraes/snet-image-bytearray/README.md

 - Written in Python but could be any other language.
 Example of an executable SNET service that communicates with the Daemon through stdin/stdout.

-If you're already familiar with SingularityNET and how to create and publish a service that communicate with SNET Daemon through JSON-RPC or gRPC, you can skip to the [Summary](##summary) section.
+If you're already familiar with SingularityNET and how to create and publish a service that communicate with SNET Daemon through JSON-RPC or gRPC, you can skip to the [Summary](#summary) section.

 ## 1. Writing the code for your service

 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
 .

 .
+.

+.
+.

+.

 ## 2. Publishing the service onto SingularityNET

 ## 3. Calling your service

-## Summary {#summary}
+## Summary